lilab-bcb/pegasus/docs/installation.rst

 Linux
 ^^^^^

-The installation has been tested on Ubuntu (18.04 and 19.04).
+The installation has been tested on Ubuntu (18.04 or later).

 Prerequisites
 #############